 by Jacky Campbell | Mar 2, 2018 | Financial agreements

 If you think that the law relating to financial agreements changes faster than Australia changes Prime Ministers, you’re right.
 The High Court in Thorne v Kennedy (2017) FLC 93-807 added to the complexity.
-Here are the 5 top tips for preparing financial...
+Here are the five top tips for preparing financial agreements...

 by Jacky Campbell | Mar 21, 2018 | Financial agreements

-The subject matter of a financial agreement is important.
-The parties and their lawyers overlooked this fundamental and preliminary point in the long-running Bloomfield & Grainger litigation which commenced in 2014 and ended in 2018.
-There were many hearings at...
+Subject matter determines the enforceability of financial agreements The subject matter of a financial agreement is important.
+The parties and their lawyers overlooked this fundamental and preliminary point in the long-running Bloomfield & Grainger litigation...

 by Jacky Campbell | May 6, 2019 | Financial agreements

-In a post Thorne v Kennedy [2017] HCA 49; (2017) FLC 93-807 landscape, it has never been more important to draft financial agreements with precision, fairness and full disclosure.
-This paper concentrates on the drafting essentials to minimise the risk of a financial...
+Concise Drafting and s 90G Requirements In a post Thorne v Kennedy [2017] HCA 49; (2017) FLC 93-807 landscape, it has never been more important to draft financial agreements with precision, fairness and full disclosure.
+This paper concentrates on the drafting...

 Recent Comments